What is the CO2 Laser Treatment all about?

 - Use saline-soaked cotton to gently clean the treated area after 24 hours.

 - Apply the prescribed antibiotic ointment on the treated area twice daily.

-- For skin lesions on the face: Clean the treated area and apply topical antibiotic ointment twice a day for one week, after which time, healing as occured.
-The patient may then stop application of the ointment.
+- For skin lesions on the face: Clean the treated area and apply topical antibiotic ointment twice a day for one week, after which time, healing has occurred.
+The patient may then stop the application of the ointment.
 After one week, the patient may resume use of make-up, if she so desires.

 - Skin lesions on the neck, body trunk, and extremities will heal later than the face.
 The ointment has to be applied for 2 weeks or until the treated area is completely healed.
 Never pick on the crust that may form on the healing area.

 - When the treated area on the face is completely healed, avoid exposing the area to sunlight, and apply sunscreen for 2-3 months.

 What are the common complications of this treatment procedure?